|

 That you find on branch lines in Siberia: where there is the job of track worker and inspector in one.

-Cold means -55°C. Summer means armies of mosquitos.
+Cold means -55°C. Summer means armies of mosquitoes.
 The mud you jump into when a train passes means swamps to the horizon.
 Your daily 10 km walk means carrying the fifty-kilogram replacement rail all the way on your back if necessary.
 Track repair means two of you do what machines or a track gang of six do elsewhere.
-I have nothing but respect for these men.